 Preethi grew up in Hyderabad, a south Indian city that is a major hub for the technology industry.
 She studied Microbiology and Chemistry and has an MBA.
 After she moving to the U.S she wanted to tackle the growing environmental challenges and decided to study at Middlebury Institute in Monterey.
 She graduated from the International Environmental Policy program with a focus on corporate sustainability.

-At Save Our Shores, Preethi assists with updating the S.O.S.
-Climate site, launching a new Solutionary Sandbox digital community, social media posts, and a possible short video project to promote the “Blue New Deal” concept.
-Additionally, she will be helping to influence policy change to protect our oceans, prevent plastic pollution, and support outreach activities.
+At Save Our Shores, Preethi assisted with updating the S.O.S.
+Climate site, launching a new Solutionary Sandbox digital community, and social media posts.
+Additionally, she helped to influence policy change to protect our oceans, prevent plastic pollution, and support outreach activities.
 “I’m grateful to be part of a dynamic team and the work they are doing to Save Our Shores!”

 I am an ocean enthusiast and committed to protecting it.
 My love for the ocean came from growing up in Hawaii where my parents plopped me in the water before I could walk.
 I became fascinated by the underwater world; following fish for hours and hoping, if I stayed in long enough, that I would become one myself.
 This early passion for the ocean led to the discovery of sports such as surfing and open water swimming, two activities that I actively pursue today.
 Unfortunately, the colorful, fish filled oceans I grew up in are no longer the same.
 Our oceans are degrading at a rapid rate and we must act fast to mitigate the destruction.